Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 	}
 	````

-	>**Note: UnityDependencyResolver** class is a custom DependencyResolver for Unity.
-When a service can't be found inside the Unity container, the base resolver is invocated.
+	>**Note:** **UnityDependencyResolver** class is a custom DependencyResolver for Unity.
+When a service cannot be found inside the Unity container, the base resolver is invocated.

-In the following task both implementations will be registered, to let the model know where to locate the services and where to create the views.
+In the following task both implementations will be registered to let the model know the location of the services and the views.

 <a name="Ex2Task3" />
 #### Task 3 - Registering for Dependency Injection in Global.asax.cs Application_Start ####

 In this task, you will put all the previous things together to make Dependency Injection work.

-Up to now you have the following elements:
+Up to now your solution has the following elements:

-- A **Browse** View that inherits from **MyBaseClass** and consumes MessageService.
+- A **Browse** View that inherits from **MyBaseClass** and consumes **MessageService**.

-- An intermediate **MyBaseClass** class that has dependency injection declared for the service interface.
+- An intermediate class -**MyBaseClass**- that has dependency injection declared for the service interface.

-- A **MessageService** service and its Interface **IMessageService**.
+- A service - **MessageService** - and its interface **IMessageService**.

-- A custom dependency resolver for Unity: **UnityDependencyResolver**, that deals with service retrieval.
+- A custom dependency resolver for Unity - **UnityDependencyResolver** - that deals with service retrieval.

-- A View Page activator: **CustomViewPageActivator,** that creates the page.
+- A View Page activator - **CustomViewPageActivator ** that creates the page.

-To inject Browse View, you will now register the custom dependency resolver into the Unity container.
+To inject Browse View, you will now register the custom dependency resolver in the Unity container.

-1. Open **Global.asax.cs** at project root.
+1. Open **Global.asax.cs**.

-1. Register an instance of **MessageService** into Unity container that will initialize the service:
+1. Register an instance of **MessageService** into the Unity container to initialize the service:

 	(Code Snippet - _ASP.NET MVC 4 Dependency Injection - Ex02 Injecting a View GlobalAsax Registration_)